Save a life with a gift in your Will

 I already have a Will, how do I add a codicil to leave a gift to Cornwall Air Ambulance Trust?
 We recommend you talk to your solicitor before adding a codicil.
 If you do, it’s a good idea to keep it in a safe place with your existing Will.
 Isn’t making a Will very expensive?
 Drawing up a simple Will should cost between £150 and £300.
 More complicated situations or requirements generally increase the cost.
 The peace of mind it can give you, however, can be priceless, as doing so will ensure your estate isn’t stuck in probate for months after you die.

-Why we are leaving a gift in our Wills to Cornwall Air Ambulance
+Denis & Pauline; explain why we are leaving a gift in our Wills to Cornwall Air Ambulance:

 I took a degree in Civil Engineering and throughout my working life, worked on some major construction sites, drainage schemes including the Thames Barrier, and substantial highway works.